 You will need VPN software to access the U-M network.
 If you do not have VPN software already installed, please download and install the Cisco AnyConnect VPN software following these instructions.
 You will need VPN to be able to use the ssh client to connect to Great Lakes.
 Please use the ‘Campus All traffic’ profile in the Cisco client.

 You will need an ssh client to connect to the Great Lakes cluster.
-Mac OS X and Linux platforms have this built-in.
-Here are a couple of choices for Windows platforms:
+Mac OS X, Linux, and most Windows platforms have this built-in.
+Here are a couple of additional choices for Windows platforms:

-- Download and install U-M PuTTY/WinSCP from the Compute at the U website.
-This includes both the PuTTY ssh client and terminal emulator and a graphical file transfer tool in one installer.
-This document describes how to download and use this software, except please note you will be connecting to greatlakes.arc-ts.umich.edu instead of the cited host.
+- Download and install PuTTY using these instructions from ITS.
+Please note you will be connecting to greatlakes.arc-ts.umich.edu instead of the cited host.
 You must have administrative authority over your computer to install this software.

 - Download PuTTY directly from the developer.
 Download the putty.exe application listed under “Alternative binary files,”, then execute the application.
 You do not need administrative authority over your computer to use this software.